Planning & Zoning

 - To attract business and industry to the area.
 Areas of land that is uniquely suited for business and industry can be reserved in advance of development and fitted with access to public facilities including available electric, gas, water, sewer, and, fiber-optic lines.

-For general questions about planning and zoning, please contact the Community Development Department at 815-748-2070.
+For general questions about planning and zoning, please contact the Planning Director, Dan Olson, at 815-748-2361.